-Sensors:
+➤ Sensors:

-- A list of inlet sensors with more details.
-Available inlet sensors depends on the model. - Sensors show both readings and states. - Sensors in warning or critical states are highlighted in yellow or red. - Inlet's power chart, which is the same as Dashboard Inlet History.
+The sensors section contains a list of inlet sensors with more details.
+Available inlet sensors depends on the model.
+Sensors show both readings and states.
+Sensors in warning or critical states are highlighted in yellow or red.
+The inlet power chart shows the selected sensor, and is the same information as found in the Dashboard - Inlet History.